-If damage to these barriers requires the reconstruction of a significant portion of the run, consider upgrading the entire run to current standards.
+If damage to non-standard barriers requires the reconstruction of a significant portion of the run, consider upgrading the entire run to current standards.
 For minor repairs, upgrade the damaged portion of w-beam barriers to current standards (post spacing, block outs, etc.).
-Minor repairs to non-standard cable, half moon, or C shaped rails can be repaired in kind as upgrading may not be practical.
+Minor repairs to non-standard barriers can be repaired in kind as upgrading may not be practical.